 (1) Export current bookmarks to the HTML format.
 See: Export Firefox bookmarks to an HTML file to back up or transfer bookmarks.
 It's a good idea to open this in Firefox as a web page and skim through it to make sure it's complete before proceeding.

 (2) Restore the latest JSON-format backup file.
 See: Restore bookmarks from backup or move them to another computer.
 Click "Choose File" and then click up to your desktop, into Old Firefox Data, into your old profile folder, into the bookmarkbackups folder, and then select the file with the most recent date first.
 If that doesn't restore, try an earlier date.

 (3) Re-import the file of your most recent bookmarks from step #1.
 See: Import Bookmarks from an HTML file.

 (4) Re-organize the imported bookmarks into the proper location(s).
-See: Create bookmarks to save your favorite webpages (skip down to "How do I organize my bookmarks?").
+See: Bookmarks in Firefox (skip down to "How do I organize my bookmarks?").